FAQ Questions (General)

 No, first aid is not included in the AHA’s BLS courses.
 The AHA offers a variety of courses that will prepare you to respond to a first aid emergency, including

-• Heartsaver First Aid Online Part 1 – to be followed by a skills session with an AHA Instructor
+• Heartsaver First Aid CPR AED Online – to be followed by a skills session with an AHA Instructor

 • Heartsaver First Aid CPR AED – classroom-based

-• Heartsaver First Aid CPR AED Online Part 1 – to be followed by a skills session with an AHA Instructor
+• Heartsaver Pediatric First Aid CPR AED Online – to be followed by a skills session with an AHA Instructor

-Find an AHA Training Center near you offering first aid courses and eLearning skills sessions at www.cpr.heart.org.
+Find an AHA Training Center near you offering first aid courses and eLearning skills sessions.

 Is BLS included in the ACLS Course?

 No, BLS is not included in AHA’s ACLS courses.
 However, it is expected that healthcare providers taking an ACLS course come to class already proficient in BLS skills.
-View our list of courses and their content at AHA 2014 Course Matrix.
-Find an AHA Training Center near you at www.heart.org/cpr.
+View our list of courses and their content at www.heart.org/ecccoursematrix or Find an AHA Training Center near you.

 Students in ACLS courses are not required by the AHA to have a current BLS for Healthcare Providers card, but they are expected to be proficient in BLS skills.
 Training Centers may require students to have current BLS for Healthcare Providers card.
 Find an AHA Training Center near you at www.cpr.heart.org.